Draggie306/CheatSheets/GCSE/source/Geography Cheat Sheet! [Paper 1].md

 #### [I'm not explaining how an oxbow lake is formed because it's the staple of Geography and should be second nature to all of you lol](https://www.bbc.co.uk/bitesize/guides/ztpkqty/revision/2)

-When an oxbow lake evaporated, a 'meander scar' is left behind.
+When an oxbow lake evaporates, a 'meander scar' is left behind.

 ![meander](https://media.discordapp.net/attachments/970765476688961616/977983132164816996/meander1.png)
 ![enter image description here](https://media.discordapp.net/attachments/970765476688961616/977983131741224990/meander.png)